-In the previous chapters, we have tried to outline theoretical rules and illustrate them with practical examples.
-However, understanding the principles of the change-proof API design requires practice above all things.
-An ability to anticipate future growth problems comes from a handful of grave mistakes once made.
-One cannot foresee everything but can develop a certain technical intuition.
+In the previous chapters, we have attempted to outline theoretical rules and illustrate them with practical examples.
+However, understanding the principles of designing change-proof APIs requires practice above all else.
+The ability to anticipate future growth problems comes from a handful of grave mistakes once made.
+While it is impossible to foresee everything, one can develop a certain technical intuition.

-So, in the following chapters, we will try to probe our study API from the previous Section, testing its robustness from every possible viewpoint, thus carrying out some "variational analysis" of our interfaces.
+Therefore, in the following chapters, we will test the robustness of our study API from the previous Section, examining it from various perspectives to perform a "variational analysis" of our interfaces.
 More specifically, we will apply a "What If?" question to every entity, as if we are to provide a possibility to write an alternate implementation of every piece of logic.

 NB.
 In our examples, the interfaces will be constructed in a manner allowing for dynamic real-time linking of different entities.
-In practice, such integrations usually imply writing an ad hoc server-side code in accordance with specific agreements made with specific partners.
+In practice, such integrations usually imply writing ad hoc server-side code in accordance with specific agreements made with specific partners.
 But for educational purposes, we will pursue more abstract and complicated ways.
 Dynamic real-time linking is more typical in complex program constructs like operating system APIs or embeddable libraries; giving educational examples based on such sophisticated systems would be too inconvenient.

 Let's start with the basics.
-Imagine that we haven't exposed any other functionality but searching for offers and making orders, thus providing an API of two methods: POST /offers/search and POST /orders.
+Imagine that we haven't exposed any other functionality but searching for offers and making orders, thus providing an API with two methods: POST /offers/search and POST /orders.

-Let us make the next logical step there and suppose that partners will wish to dynamically plug their own coffee machines (operating some previously unknown types of API) into our platform.
+Let us take the next logical step and suppose that partners will wish to dynamically plug their own coffee machines (operating some previously unknown types of API) into our platform.
 To allow doing so, we have to negotiate a callback format that would allow us to call partners' APIs and expose two new endpoints providing the following capabilities:

-- registering new API types in the system; - providing the list of the coffee machines and their API types;
+- Registering new API types in the system - Providing the list of the coffee machines and their API types.